Hey you, get out of my head!

 Watch this funny Will Smith talk: I promise you’ll love it!

-He shows wonderfully how worries and anxiety could waste our time for nothing.
+He shows brilliantly how we (our worries and anxiety) could waste our time for… precisely nothing.

 3. Allocate a Time Slot for Overthinking